ahmedismaiil/SwimStats/README.md

 # SwimStats

 # Application Overview: SwimStats,
 our dedicated platform tailored for swimmers.
 This means you have the flexibility to utilize SwimStats to document and track your event times and dates with ease.
-Dive in, and start showcasing your swim achievements on your personalized SwimStats website!

 # Technology Overview:
 languages: HTML, CSS and JS